 You may need to remember that you and your puppy are on the same side of this battle – it’s just that communication can be weak in the beginning and neither of you really know the other’s language.
 As the puppy matures, you will learn to recognize his or her special ‘dance’ . . . and at some point, the puppy will figure out how to connect that you want it to let you know, when it’s time to do both peeps and poops.
 When that day comes, it may be cause for celebration – but the training is NOT over.
 Keep your schedule.
 Use the crate and never let the animal have free reign over your home; not until it is clear that the animal knows how to and the value of asking to be let out.
 Never take potty training for granted!

 OK.
 So, let’s put potty training behind us and talk about exposure to your lifestyle.

 I like to consider size, as well as temperament, when pairing a puppy with a forever family.
 The more active the family, the larger the puppy.
 The less active the family, the smaller and less gregarious the puppy.
 I look for self entertaining orientation, if the puppy will be the sole dog in a household with fewer humans.
 And I keep the most active and precocious puppies for homes with experience raising dogs or for myself.
 It is not uncommon that I might have an older puppy living with me for study who won’t end up in my breeding program.
-And occasionally, I retire older animals (3 or more years of age), so as to keep the size of my pack down and allow me to bring a new puppy in for study.
-Those older and beautifully trained animals are sometimes available to new forever homes.
-The cost for each animal is the same, regardless of age, and it includes the first eight week veterinary appointment, so that I have each animal that I’ve bred in my personal records with my vet.
+And occasionally, I retire older animals (4 or more years of age), so as to keep the size of my pack down and allow me to bring a new puppy in for study.
+These older and beautifully trained animals are sometimes available to new forever homes.
+The cost for all of my Tibetans is the same, regardless of age, and it includes the first eight week veterinary appointment, so that I have each animal that I’ve bred in my personal records with my vet.